How do I interpret the goal page?

 1. Your username/goalname.

-Your username is a link which will take you back to your dashboard!
+Your username is a link which will take you back to your dashboard (or to your goal gallery if you're not logged in)!

 2. The bare minimum amount you need to do to earn one more day of safety buffer!

-On certain types of goals, you can click this field to toggle between showing deltas (the additional amount you need to do) and totals (the total amount done you need to reach, as shown in the screenshot below).
-For many goals, the delta is the more helpful number to display because you won't remember your cumulative total (why would you?!), but the cumulative total can be a clearer target for odometer goals.
+On some goals, you can click this field to toggle between showing deltas (the additional amount you need to do) and cumulative totals (the total amount done you need to reach, as shown in the screenshot below).
+For many goals, the delta is the most helpful number because you won't remember your cumulative total (why would you?!).
+Cumulative total can be a clearer target for odometer goals.

 shanaqui/freshdocs: 119 total

-3. The countdown until your goal next derails.
+3. The countdown until your goal next derails (if you don't add enough data).

-You can also click this field to toggle between showing a countdown view and a specific date/time.
+You can also click this field to toggle between showing a precise countdown view and a day/time.

 "due in 1d 14h 17m 31s" vs "due Thu night, 12:00am"